SuppieRK/union-find/README.md

 which will produce the following output:

 ```
-Apple and Banana connected? - false
+Are Apple and Banana connected? - false
-Apple and Apricot connected? - true
+Are Apple and Apricot connected? - true

 There are 2 disjoint sets
 Apple and Apricot belong to the set 'a' of size 2